nvohra0016/nvohra0016.github.io/_talks/elliptic_well_posedness_cg.md

 # 2. Computational Solver

+We now provide the details of our computational solver.
+We consider the finite element method to discretize \ref{eq:elliptic_eq} in space and then use the conjugate gradient (CG) method to solve the resulting system of equations.

 ## 2.1.
 Numerical Discretization

 We begin by discretizing~\ref{eq:elliptic_eq} using $P^1$ Lagrange finite elements (standard Galerkin method).
 Let $\Omega = (0, 1)$ be divided into $M$ cells $(x_{j}, x_{j+1})$, $0 \leq j \leq M-1$, of uniform width denoted by $h = \frac{1}{M}$.
 We seek an approximation $u_h \approx u$, with $u_h \in V_h \subset H^1(0, 1)$ such that[^1] [^2]